The law of multiplication II

 “I planted, Apollos watered, but God gave the increase.
 So then neither he who plants is anything, nor he who waters, but God who gives the increase.
 Now he who plants and he who waters are one, and each one will receive his own reward according to his own labour” (1 Corinthians, 3:6-8).

-These verses talk of labour.
+These verses talk about labour.
 It is very important to understand that God wants us to work.
 Our job is to plant and water the seed, and then God will give the increase.
 There is another passage of Scripture that reveals another important principle.

 “Those who sow in tears shall reap in joy.
 He continually goes forth weeping, bearing seed for sowing, shall doubtless come again with rejoicing, bringing sheaves with him” (Psalm 126:5-6).